-In FY 2023, NSF will continue emphasizing the need to develop a workforce trained in advanced wireless technologies, which is critical to maintaining U.S. leadership in advanced wireless.
-Through ongoing investments in programs such as Research Experiences for Undergraduates, Research Experiences for Teachers in Engineering and Computer Science, Computer Science for All: Researcher Practitioner Partnerships, Improving Undergraduate STEM Education: Computing in Undergraduate Education, NRT, and GRFP as well as the SII-Center, NSF will continue to train future generations of scientists, engineers, and practitioners to pursue careers in this domain.
+• In FY 2024, NSF will continue emphasizing the need to develop a workforce trained in advanced wireless technologies, which is critical to maintaining U.S. leadership in advanced wireless.
+Through ongoing investments in programs such as Research Experiences for Undergraduates, Research Experiences for Teachers in Engineering and Computer Science, Computer Science for All: Researcher Practitioner Partnerships, Improving Undergraduate STEM Education: Computing in Undergraduate Education, Experiential Learning for Emerging and Novel Technologies (ExLENT), NRT, and GRFP as well as the SII-Center, NSF will continue to train future generations of scientists, engineers, and practitioners to pursue careers in this domain.